-All employees and volunteers will be required at induction and every three years thereafter to complete the Introduction to Safeguarding and Child Protection training

-(an online course provided by the NSPCC), as well as reading, understanding and implementing this policy.
+All employees and volunteers will be required at induction and every three years thereafter to complete an introduction to safeguarding and child protection training course (either online or in person), as well as reading, understanding and implementing this policy.
 No employee/volunteer should have unsupervised access to young people before they have successfully completed this training and signed to confirm that they have read this policy.